J-Acra/FairTask/README.md

 ## Challenges

 Beyond the short 36 hours time frame, this hackathon presented a few challenges.
-Team members availability was definitely an issue as this was a remote event which did not require the participants to stay in the same location.
-Lack of sleep and fatigue had a big impact on progress during the second half of the project.
-Of course, many hours were spent reading through Flask and SQLAlchemy documentation as issues cropped up.
+Determining the scope of everyones abilities and deciding on how the project was going to be split came first.
+Then Team members availability was definitely an issue as this was a remote event which did not require the participants to stay in the same location.
+A Lack of sleep and fatigue had the biggest impact on progress during the second half of the project.

 ## Future Features